 - Size.
 Unfortunately, it does matter.
 You don’t want a super large company where you can fall through the cracks, but with a small company, there may not be enough customer service representatives or technicians to take care of you like you deserve.
 It’s a “just right” situation just like Goldilocks had.
 Although let’s be honest – she was breaking and entering so her just right isn’t quite as important as yours.
 It’s all about balance.
 A medium-size company has the advantage of still having a family feel while also being able to provide more technology and better service.
 Plus, they will be able to keep track of their technicians and their training and certification levels easier than a large company can.
 In larger companies, employees tend to be just a number instead of a human being.

 - Cost.
 You usually get what you pay for.
 Would you feel safe hiring the cheapest electrician?
 On the other side, you probably wouldn’t be happy if you hired the most expensive one either.
 Oftentimes, the cheapest is cheap for a reason – sometimes the reason could be they cut corners by not paying for the necessary licensing or certifications.
 It may be a money-saver, but it doesn’t do you any favors.
 And the more expensive option could just be gouging you.
 Everyone loves a deal, but you have to balance quality over quantity.
 What kind of service comes with the treatment you’re getting quoted?
 Scheduled seasonal services, free emergency calls, quick response times, fully trained technicians, and superb customer service all cost money, so the cheapest quote may be missing many of those important options.
 We can’t tell you what pest control should cost since it is dependent on the size of your home, what kind of pests you’re facing, and how many treatments are necessary, but we can tell you to lay out your options and make sure you’re comparing apples to apples.
+You can listen here for a look behind the curtain about how pest control companies measure their own worth.

 These really are the top 5 things to consider when you’re looking to hire a pest control company at your home.
 But, remember to ask even the simplest questions like, “How does pest control work?”, “What is an exterminator?”, and “What do exterminators do?”
 The company you choose should be willing to work through those topics with you.
 Keeping your family members – including the furry ones – safe from pests is serious business.
 Choose a company that takes it as seriously as you do.